DEV451997/MP4/README.md

 * My project will be organized into multiple apps.
 Each app will handle a potentially reusable component.
 * I’ll put some serious thought into designing my database schema.
 Relationships between entities will be carefully considered.
 * I’ll implement an authentication mechanism.
 Users will register and log in for a good reason—like keeping their shopping cart intact between sessions.
 * I’ll create forms with validation.
-Users can create and edit models in the backend.
+The Superuser can create and edit models in the backend.
 It’s all about making the user experience smooth.
 * One of my Django apps will handle e-commerce functionality using Stripe.
 * My website will be well-organized, with clear navigation paths.
 No one wants to get lost in a digital maze!